danielharrell/does_music_move/does_music_move.md

 the space music moves in, by becoming an image of our inhabitance of that space.

 But to see this more clearly, consider again the beginning of "Twinkle, Twinkle."
-As I said, we hear a leap from the ˆ1 tone to the ˆ5 tone *within* the change of pitch from middle C to
+As I said, we hear a leap from the one tone to the five tone *within* the change of pitch from middle-C to
 G. This description reflects another pair of topographical facts in our perception of notes, once we hear these notes in a musical context.
 The first such fact is that we hear movement from one note to another, without having to hear any notes between.
-In the case of "Twinkle, Twinkle", we hear an initial leap from the ˆ1 tone to the ˆ5, without having to hear the ˆ2,ˆ3, or ˆ4 tones first.
+In the case of "Twinkle, Twinkle", we hear an initial leap from the one-tone to the five-, without having to hear the two-, three-, and four-tone first.
 And indeed to hear them first would not complete the leap, as if to fill it in, but rather transform the leap into a climb.
 Why this is a fact of musical perception may be as hard to explain as the octave.
 But as a phenomenon, it seems to involve a sense of being *oriented* in the movement we hear from note to note.
 It is as if we faced the note we were moving to, and reached it as a goal.

 The sense of being oriented among notes is even clearer in the second topographical fact, which